How dirt cones form on glaciers: field observation, laboratory experiments and modeling: Introduction

 In this article, we report a quantitative study of the formation dynamics of dirt cones.
-We have conducted field observations at Mer de Glace, a temperate glacier in the French Alps, where the formation of dirt cones over the course of a week was monitored.
-Moreover, we have performed laboratory-scale experiments in simple and well-controlled conditions, and reproduced the first stage of cone formation.
-In order to gain insight on how the deformation of the granular layer is coupled to the evolution of the ice surface, we have developed 2D numerical simulations taking into account both the quasi-static flow of the granular material forming the dirt layer and the heat transfer across it.
-Finally, we have developed an analytical model which quantitatively captures the experimental and numerical results and allows a better understanding of the physical processes at play.
+We have conducted field observations at Mer de Glace, a temperate glacier in the French Alps, where the formation of dirt cones was monitored over the course of a week.
+Moreover, we have performed laboratory-scale experiments in simple and well-controlled conditions, and we reproduced the first stage of cone formation.
+To gain insight on how the deformation of the granular layer is coupled to the evolution of the ice surface, we have developed two-dimensional (2D) numerical simulations taking into account both the quasi-static flow of the granular material forming the dirt layer and the heat transfer across it.
+Finally, we have developed an analytical model that quantitatively captures the experimental and numerical results and allows a better understanding of the physical processes at play.
 The article is organized as follows.
-In Sec.~\ref{sec:matmethods}, we first detail the field observation methods, the laboratory experiments and provide description of the 2D numerical model.
-The results from the field observations, laboratory experiments and numerical simulations are then presented in Sec.~\ref{sec:results}.
-A model of cone formation formation in the laboratory, for which the heat fluxes received by the ice and debris cover can be considered as proportional to the surface temperature of the receiving body is described in Sec.~\ref{sec:model} and accurately predicts the evolution of the dirt-cone observed in the laboratory.
+In Sec.~\ref{sec:matmethods}, we first detail the field observation methods and laboratory experiments, and we provide a description of the 2D numerical model.
+The results from the field observations, laboratory experiments, and numerical simulations are then presented in Sec.~\ref{sec:results}.
+A model of cone formation in the laboratory, for which the heat fluxes received by the ice and debris cover can be considered as proportional to the surface temperature of the receiving body is described in Sec.~\ref{sec:model} and accurately predicts the evolution of the dirt-cone observed in the laboratory.
 This model is then refined to take into account solar radiation and albedo of the ice and of the debris, which successfully reproduces the field observations.
-Conclusion and perspectives are then drawn in Sec.~\ref{sec:ccl}.
+Conclusion and perspectives are then presented in Sec.~\ref{sec:ccl}.